Steps Toward Cures

 The Foundation's co-founder Suzanne Rosenthal was passionate about advocacy and we continue with that same passion today.
 Our advocates are not only patients, but family members, friends, caregivers, and doctors who want to make their voices heard and see a future free from Crohn's disease and ulcerative colitis.

 We advocate on both the local and national level and lobby on the Hill annually.
-There are 71 active members of Congress in the Crohn's and Colitis Caucus.
+There are over 60 active members of Congress in the Crohn's and Colitis Caucus.
 Our current areas of focus include increased federal funding for Crohn's disease and ulcerative colitis research, awareness programs designed to improve the lives of patients and legislation to limit cost of care.

 We Educate Health Professionals